Sad Puppies: 2015 campaign

 Various media outlets reported the two campaigns as stating they were a reaction to "niche, academic, overtly [leftist]" nominees and winners in opposition to "an affirmative action award" that preferred female and non-white authors and characters.
 The slates were characterized as a "right wing", "orchestrated backlash" by a "group of white guys" and links and parallels were identified with the Gamergate controversy.
 George R.R.
 Martin called the controversy "Puppygate".
 The Rabid Puppies faction has been described as members of or sympathetic to the alt-right political movement.
-Conservative journalist David French, who supported the campaign, characterized the negative responses as "leftist" and "slanderous".

 In all, 51 of the 60 Sad Puppy recommendations and 58 of the 67 Rabid Puppy recommendations made the final ballot.
 In five categories, "Best Related Work", "Best Short Story", "Best Novella", "Best Editor (Short Form)", and "Best Editor (Long Form)", the nominations were composed entirely of Puppy nominees.

-All nominees in the Puppy-only categories were ranked below No Award, and therefore no Hugo was given in those categories.
-In all other categories except "Best Dramatic Presentation, Long Form"—that is, in the categories "Best Fan Writer", "Best Fancast", "Best Fanzine", "Best Semiprozine", "Best Professional Artist", "Best Graphic Story", "Best Novelette", and "Best Novel"—all Puppy nominees were ranked below No Award; this was also the case for the John W. Campbell Award for Best New Writer.
-The only winning work to appear on a Puppy slate was the film Guardians of the Galaxy.
+The only winning work to appear on a Puppy slate was the film Guardians of the Galaxy, which won "Best Dramatic Presentation, Long Form."
+In every Puppy-only category, "No Award" was ranked above all nominees, so no Hugo was awarded.
+In the remaining categories with Puppy nominees ("Best Fan Writer", "Best Fancast", "Best Fanzine", "Best Semiprozine", "Best Professional Artist", "Best Graphic Story", "Best Novelette", and "Best Novel"), all Puppy nominees were ranked below No Award; this was also the case for the John W. Campbell Award for Best New Writer.